Free Will Versus spiritual guidance: How the universe sometimes calls the shots

 I took the unit “sight unseen” and chuckled as I mailed the first rent check to my new landlord who lived at 69 Fifth Avenue.

-When I moved to West 13th street a month later, the first thing I noticed driving up to the Brownstone was that the Wysteria had been removed!
+When I moved to West 13th Street a month later, the first thing I noticed driving up to the brownstone was that the wisteria had been removed!

-Since then, I have encountered Wysteria in bloom only a few times, each time during a crossroad in my life.
+Since then, I have encountered wisteria in bloom only a few times, each time at a crossroad in my life.
 I’ve also re-tried to grow the plant.
-This most recent time, I purchased two mature Wysteria plants, both of which were in full bloom in the greenhouse when I purchased them.
-But, once they were transplanted into the yard, the blooms quickly dropped off and neither plant ever bloomed again.
+This most recent time, I purchased two mature wisteria plants, both of which were in full bloom in the greenhouse when I purchased them.
+But, once they were transplanted into the yard, the blooms quickly dropped off, and neither plant ever bloomed again.

-Now, 8 years later, I’ve come to accept that Wysteria is more than a plant for me.
-It is a spiritual beacon.
-A guide that I cannot have on my own terms.
+Now, eight years later, I’ve come to accept that wisteria is more than a plant for me.
+It is a spiritual beacon, a guide that I cannot have on my own terms.
 I must simply experience the beauty of the flower when it mysteriously manifests in my life, and take confidence in knowing that its presence is directing me to a new destiny.